sepehrmdn77/sepehrmdn77/README.md

 ---

-### 📦 Projects and Portfolio
+### 📦 Current Projects and Portfolio

 - 🔧 [Ansible Assistant](https://github.com/sepehrmdn77/ansible_assistant) – A GUI-based automation tool built with Flet and Ansible for remote server provisioning.
 - 🐳 Dockerized CMS Infrastructure (Cooperating with Misan team) – Production-grade deployment using Docker, Traefik, Portainer, and GitHub Actions.
+- 🔧 Infrastructure implementation for both Dev and Prod environments using Terraform and automate configuring using Ansible.
-- 🔁 CI/CD Pipelines with GitHub Actions and GitLab CI
+- 🔁 CI/CD Pipelines with GitHub Actions and GitLab CI.
-- 📊 Monitoring with ELK stack (in progress)
+- 📊 Monitoring with ELK stack and grafana for Misan team.

 ---